BeardedBrawler/BW_POWER_LAUNCHER/README.md

 - BETA -
 Changed some of the file structure.
 I'v been using this launcher for a while now on my own, it's time to allow others to check it out.
+There is now no longer one configuration file.
+There is a main configuration file and supplimental configs.
+The main config has the standard BW modset defined and the information on what servers can be connected to with that standard modset.
+Each supplimental config defines at least one additional modset and what server(s) that can be connected to with that modset.

 - ALPHA -
 Added to the XML configuration DEV launch options that are active when the Mission Maker checkbox is selected